Glitchy-Tozier/Revolve-keyboard-layout/README.md

 1. Make the optimizer run faster.
 2. Clean up unnecessary files and store them in places where they don't get into the way of development.
 3. Make the optimizer run faster.
+4. Introduce true [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing): Replace `the current greedy algorithm that varies the size of changes` with `a probability-driven algorithm, that always switches the same number of letters`.
-4. Possibly re-write the most resource-intensive-tasks in [Rust](https://www.rust-lang.org/ "The most amazing language the world has ever seen").
+6. Possibly re-write the most resource-intensive-tasks in [Rust](https://www.rust-lang.org/ "The most amazing language the world has ever seen").
 (This was _one_ reason for the name _**R**evolve keyboard layout_).
-5. Using tools such as [RustPython](https://rustpython.github.io/ "All things shall rust"), convert the optimizer to [Web Assembly](https://webassembly.org/ "Basically compiled JavaScript") and make it run on a website.
+7. Using tools such as [RustPython](https://rustpython.github.io/ "All things shall rust"), convert the optimizer to [Web Assembly](https://webassembly.org/ "Basically compiled JavaScript") and make it run on a website.
 This would allow anyone to simply open a website and start optimizing immediately.

 Additionally, I plan on making the optimizer run faster.
 This will be accomplished mainly by [removing redundant calculations](https://github.com/Glitchy-Tozier/Revolve-keyboard-layout/commit/a6bbcea18b098f9e002108bdb8fca10ebc1bce8c "An example of optimizing code"), on various scales.

+## Contributing
+The two biggest most straight-forward things you can do are:
+* Translate this README.md or code&comments in Python-files to English
+* If you have some Python-knowledge, look into the code (especially [the most resource-intensive functions](https://github.com/Glitchy-Tozier/Revolve-keyboard-layout/blob/main/profilings/0_original.txt "The first profiling of a keyboard-evolution")) and find ways to make everything run faster.

 ---